MonicaMMartinezV/GrammarPy/README.md

 - Specific String LL(1) Parsing: The second set of tests involves performing LL(1) parsing on a specific string defined within the grammar domain.
 This test showcases the ability of the parser to correctly identify the syntactic structure of the input string.
 This table is located on the third page of the Google Sheets document named "LL1 example (Left Left Lookahead 1 example)" at the following link: https://docs.google.com/spreadsheets/d/1WKnLy_EaHy_fjLwgSlaqiky6YbcslpDvQz8Ll8si1Ww/edit?usp=sharing

+### Why I decided to use LL(1) instead of a pushdown automata.

+For this project, it was decided to use LL(1) as part of the solution to the problem, but other solutions were considered, such as pushdown automata, which is also a powerful tool for syntactic analysis.
+However, an LL(1) parser is more suitable for grammatical structures with simpler and more predictable rules, such as those commonly found in programming languages.
+On the other hand, pushdown automata are more general and can handle more complex grammars, but that also means their implementation can become very complicated, especially when dealing with a large number of states and conditions like in our case.
+Additionally, the time complexity of a pushdown automaton can increase significantly, which could lead to performance issues in situations with longer input strings.
+The complexity of an LL(1) parser is linear, which means that the time it takes to analyze an input is proportional to the size of the input.
+This is because an LL(1) parser performs a recursive descent analysis, which is an efficient and deterministic process.
+On the other hand, the complexity of a pushdown automaton can vary depending on the grammar and the input, but in general, it can be exponential, especially in more complex grammars.
+This is because a pushdown automaton can have multiple possible paths to analyze an input, which may require exhaustive and potentially costly exploration to determine the result.
+In summary, for our scenario, where we have a relatively simple grammar but with some complexity, an LL(1) parser is more practical and efficient in terms of implementation and performance.

 ## **Analysis**

 This grammar is of type 2, in other words, it is a CFG (Context-Free Grammar).
 To determine this, an analysis of the grammar's components was conducted: